Saturday, January 31, 2009

 If the owners of both were warned that the oxen have gored three times, one pays for the excess full damages.

-If one ox was innocent and another one warned, then if the damage done by the warned one is greater, the owner pays for the excess full damages.
-If the damage done by the innocent one is greater, the owner pays for the excess half damages.
+If one ox was innocent and another one warned, then if the damage done by the warned one is more significant, the owner pays for the excess full damages.
+If the damage done by the innocent one is more significant, the owner pays for the extra half of the damage.

-Similarly, if two people injured one another, they pay for the excess full damages.
+Similarly, if two people injure one another, they pay for the excess full damages.

 Thursday, January 29, 2009

-If two people were walking in the public thoroughfare, one was running, and one was walking, or both were running, and they did damage to one another, both are not liable to pay damages.
+If two people were walking in the public thoroughfare, one was running, and one was walking, or both were running and did damage to one another, both are not liable to pay damages.

-Said Rabbi Yochanan, - this ruling is only talking about the time right before Shabbat, when running for the sake of Shabbat is allowed, but otherwise the one who runs is liable.
+Said Rabbi Yochanan, - This ruling only talks about the time right before Shabbat, when running for the sake of Shabbat is allowed, but otherwise the one who runs is liable.

-If one chops wood in the public domain and thereby does damage in the private domain; chops in the private domain and damages in the public; or chops in private and damages in private, he is liable for full damages.
+Suppose one chops wood in the public domain and thereby does damage in the private domain, or chops in the private domain and damages something in the public domain, or chops in private and damages something in the private domain.
+In all the cases, he is liable for full damages.

 Wednesday, January 28, 2009